-Bapcor's strategy is growth across the Asia Pacific and to maintain market position in Australia and New Zealand as the #1 automotive aftermarket provider across trade, specialist wholesale, commercial vehicles, retail and services.
+Bapcor's ambition is to be the leading automotive aftermarket service provider in Asia-Pacific across trade, specialist wholesale, commercial vehicles, retail and services.
 Our Board must have a strong commercial sense and ability to assess market risks and opportunities.

-HIGHLY SKILLED SKILLED GENERAL KNOWLEDGE LIMITED KNOWLEDGE Strategy and risk management Experience in enterprise-wide strategy development and implementation, managing business operations, and designing an effective capital management framework.
-Accounting and corporate finance Role in accounting, auditing, corporate taxation, investment banking, funds management, capital markets or equity analysis.
-M&A and investments Experience with developing and executing M&A, divestments, restructuring, capital allocations and spin-offs.
-Technology and digital strategy Role in technology with a specific focus on developing and utilising digital and emerging technologies.
-Entrepreneurship and innovation Experience in product innovation and diversification, implementing new ideas from concept to production.
-Asia Pacific business experience Role in developing and implementing successful and sustainable operational/governance structures in new geographies and jurisdictions (primarily South East Asia and China).
-Sales, marketing and PR Commercial understanding of market trends, demands, influences, competitors, cycles, customer preferences and other factors impacting the demand and market share.
+Strategy and risk management

+Experience in enterprise-wide strategy development and implementation, managing business operations, and designing an effective capital management framework, whether in an executive or non-executive capacity.

+Accounting and corporate finance

+Role in accounting, auditing, corporate taxation, investment banking, funds management, capital markets or equity analysis, whether in an executive or non-executive capacity.

+M&A and investments

+Experience with developing and executing M&A, divestments, restructuring, capital allocations and spin-offs, whether in an executive or non-executive capacity.

+Technology and digital strategy

+Role in technology with a specific focus on developing and utilising digital and emerging technologies, whether in an executive or non-executive capacity.

+Entrepreneurship and innovation

+Experience in product innovation and diversification, implementing new ideas from concept to production, whether in an executive or non-executive capacity.

+Asia-Pacific business experience

+Role in developing and implementing successful and sustainable operational/ governance structures in new geographies and jurisdictions (primarily Asia-Pacific), whether in an executive or non-executive capacity.

+Sales, marketing and PR

+Commercial understanding of market trends, demands, influences, competitors, cycles, customer preferences and other factors impacting the demand and market share, whether in an executive or non-executive capacity.

+SKILLS SELF-ASSESSMENT RESULT

-SKILLS, LINKS TO THE BUSINESS STRATEGY AND CRITERIA 📕 HIGHLY SKILLED 📕 SKILLED 📕 GENERAL KNOWLEDGE 📕 LIMITED KNOWLEDGE PEOPLE AND SUSTAINABILITY People are the key to our business.
-Employees, franchisees, customers, suppliers and communities must be considered when assessing and approving strategies to ensure that Bapcor maintains its social licence to operate.
-Health and safety Role with direct control, responsibility and accountability for the health and safety of employees.
-Human and social capital management Understanding of issues related to human rights and sustainability of the supply chains, particularly with respect to the automotive parts sector.
-Environment and sustainability Understanding of key environmental impacts for an Australian automotive parts distributor, including fluency in how climate change risks and opportunities affect the business and experience in management, performance and governance of these impacts.
+SKILLS, LINKS TO THE BUSINESS STRATEGY AND CRITERIA

+PEOPLE AND SUSTAINABILITY

+People are the key to our business.
+Team members, franchisees, customers, suppliers and communities must be considered when assessing and approving strategies to ensure that Bapcor maintains its social licence to operate.

+Health and safety

+Executive and/or non-executive roles with direct control, responsibility and accountability for the health and safety of employees.

+Human and social capital management

+Understanding of issues related to human rights and sustainability of the supply chains, particularly with respect to the automotive parts sector.

+Environment and sustainability

+Understanding of key environmental impacts for an Australian automotive parts distributor, including how climate change risks and opportunities affect the business and experience in management, performance and governance of these impacts.

+📕 Highly Skilled 📕 Skilled 📕 General Knowledge

+The above Board Skills Matrix does not include the self-assessment of Rebecca Dee-Bradbury and will be updated in FY24 to reflect her appointment.

-The Board considers that it currently has an appropriate mix of skills and diversity.
-The Company notes that the above Board Skills Matrix will be updated post 30 September 2022 to reflect the appointment of Noel Meehan and the retirement of Therese Ryan.
+The Board considers that it currently has an appropriate mix of skills and diversity, noting that succession planning is ongoing to further build the strength and capability of the Bapcor Board to guide Bapcor in the next phase of transformation and growth.

-DIRECTOR SUCCESSION
+Director Succession

 The Board has established and operates a Nomination, Remuneration and ESG Committee.
-The Nomination, Remuneration and ESG Committee's functions and powers are formalised in a Nomination, Remuneration and ESG Committee Charter, a copy of which is available on the Website.
+The Nomination, Remuneration and ESG Committee's functions and powers are formalised in the Nomination, Remuneration and ESG Committee Charter, a copy of which is available on the Website.